 What is a Radiologist?

 A radiologist is a medical doctor with additional specialty training in the interpretation of diagnostic medical images.
-These include tests performed using x-rays, ultrasound, CT, MRI, and nuclear medicine.
-Because a radiologist must be able to recognize, understand, and diagnose a wide range of diseases and conditions from these tests, they must undergo specialized training after college which includes medical school, a clinical internship, a radiology residency, and usually a fellowship in a subspecialty of radiology.
+These include tests performed using X-ray, Ultrasound, CT, MRI, Mammography and Nuclear Medicine.
+Because a radiologist must be able to recognize, understand, and diagnose a wide range of diseases and conditions from these tests, they must undergo specialized training after college which includes medical school, a clinical internship, a radiology residency, and usually a fellowship in a sub-specialty of radiology.
 In addition, a radiologist is also trained to perform medical procedures such as biopsies using imaging in ways that are less invasive than surgery.
 Interventional radiologists receive additional training to treat certain disease conditions using more specialized procedures with imaging guidance.

 A radiologist is a vital member of your health care team.
 They work with your primary doctors and specialist consultants in order to determine the best imaging tests to diagnose your illness or symptoms.
 After the test is performed, the radiologist interprets the images and the results are discussed with or sent to your doctor in order to help arrive at a diagnosis.

 Skagit Radiology physicians are highly-trained and board-certified by the American Board of Radiology.
 Our radiologists have special fellowship training in a variety of sub-specialties as well as specific areas of expertise.
 With our high-speed teleradiology connection, the on-site radiologist is able to consult with specialists at any of our facilities to provide timely and relevant reports.